 “It is simple; his greatest sacrifice was worshipping the demon.
 Becoming a slave to the very thing he promised to kill.
 It did tell me one thing before it left.
 Would you like to hear it?”

 “It said this to me.

-Roxanne looked shocked as Oliver stepped into the sun light.
-His eyes glowing softly with a red hue, his pupils shaking till they turned to slits, and his grin was filled with razor sharp teeth.
+Roxanne looked shocked as Oliver stepped into the sunlight.
+His eyes glowed softly with a red hue, his pupils shaking till they turned to slits, and his grin was filled with razor-sharp teeth.

-Roxanne’s eyes went wide as she grasped at her stomach, she keeled over in pain as she screamed.
-Cutting her tongue on her new teeth she smelt the blood as the flavour filled her mouth.
-Her vision vibrated until the edges fell from focus and everything was covered with a red hue.
-She eventually calmed and looked to Oliver.
+Roxanne’s eyes went wide as she grasped at her stomach; she keeled over in pain as she screamed.
+Cutting her tongue on her new teeth, she smelt the blood as the flavor filled her mouth.
+Her vision vibrated until the edges fell from focus, and everything was covered with a red hue.
+She eventually calmed down and looked at Oliver.